by Cassius Sonoda

 - Want to break up your day a little?
 It is possible to leave and come back in the same day, as long as you can flash your wrist band on the way back in.

-- Make sure your phone is charged up the night before if you’re going to rendezvous with others – the place is big, busy, and full of people, and there are so many stalls.
+- Make sure your phone is charged up the night before if you’re going to rendezvous with others – the place is big, busy, and full of people, and there are so many stalls, so a dead phone is a recipe for a disaster.

 Features for gamers